-“Our team has heard from a number of North American partners who are taking advantage of our technology to route additional calls across 40 high-quality carriers to meet increased capacity needs for virtual meetings and teleconferencing.
+“Our team has heard from many North American partners who are taking advantage of our technology to route additional calls across 40 high-quality carriers to meet increased capacity needs for texting, virtual meetings, and teleconferencing.
 They’re able to instantly increase their calls per second (CPS) and deliver more traffic during the coronavirus outbreak.”
 Aaron Leon, thinQ CEO

 Mitigation involves lowering the impact on society as a whole by taking steps to limit the spread of the disease.
 This involves everything from telling people to wash their hands several times a day to suggesting that businesses allow employees to work from home and schools find ways for students to attend classes online.